Learn something new every day

 Ann Coulter’s media appearances have included The O'Reilly Factor, Crossfire, Real Time, American Morning, The Today Show, and Politically Incorrect.
 She was also prominently featured in FahrenHYPE 9/11, a documentary created as a rebuttal for Michael Moore's Fahrenheit 911.
 A documentary about her life and career, entitled Is It True What They Say About Ann?, was released in 2004.

 Ann Coulter often quotes Christian scriptures in her work.
 In fact, she claims her belief in Jesus Christ and the fundamental tenants of Christianity provides the basis for many of her arguments.
-However, it is interesting to note that she receives very little support from the religious community.
-In fact, she is often attacked as being shrill and mean-spirited—even among fellow conservatives.
+Despite this, she is not always supported by the religious community, and has faced criticisms for some of her beliefs, most commonly when relating religion to other areas, such as race.